vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/4_saMpradAya-prakriyA-bhAgaH/31_shiShyakRtyAdhikAraH.md

 VILNIUL

 other attributes taught in person".
 If he should say so, the truths that he teaches would be held in high esteem.
 He would (also) then be esteemed as & grateful sishya by sātvikas.
-As one who spoke the trath, he would be regarded by the Upanishads and by the Person revealed in the Upanishads as an authority having the same validity as they themselves are.
+As one who spoke the trath, he would be regarded by the Upaniṣads and by the Person revealed in the Upaniṣads as an authority having the same validity as they themselves are.
 His ācārya too, would feel gratified to find that, in this grateful and diligent s'ishya, his labours have borne fruit.

 SANSKRIT SLOKA: